tiffanythaonguyen/streamlit-example/README.md

 - **File Uploader**: Supports multiple `.csv` and `.pdf` files.
 - **Content Viewer**: Displays the content of the uploaded files.
 - **Data Statistics**: Provides basic statistics for CSV files.
-- **Hypothesis Testing**: Enables users to define a hypothesis for the uploaded files.
 - **Data Validation**: Validates data using pandera.
 - **Data Processing**: Structures data into a tidy format for further analysis.